Skip to main content

 How John F Kennedy Center For The Performing Arts Compares

-John F Kennedy Center For The Performing Arts directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 72/100 is 3 points above the Arts, Culture & Humanities category average.
-The organization holds 27.1 months of operating reserves, indicating strong financial stability.
+John F Kennedy Center For The Performing Arts earns a NonprofitTruth efficiency grade of B (71/100).
+That is 15 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 1.84% of total revenue.
+The organization holds 27.1 months of operating reserves, indicating strong financial cushion.

 Financials